Is Mamba Compatible with Trajectory Optimization in Offline Reinforcement Learning?: Introduction

 In the end, our main contributions can be summarized as follows: \begin{enumerate}[itemsep=1pt,parsep=1pt,topsep=0pt,partopsep=0pt] \item We find the Transformer-like DeMa surpasses the RNN-like DeMa in both efficiency and effectiveness for trajectory optimization.
 Extensive experiments on sequence length and concatenating type show the impact of the input data, which guides the design of DeMa. \item Through various ablation experiments, we discover that the hidden attention mechanism is the core component in DeMa and does not require position embedding.
-This finding enhances the effectiveness and efficiency of our Transformer-like DeMa. \item Our Transformer-like DeMa achieves state-of-the-art performance in extensive benchmark tasks on both MuJoCo and Atari. \end{enumerate}
+This finding enhances the effectiveness and efficiency of our Transformer-like DeMa. \item With state-of-the-art performance on both MuJoCo and Atari, our Transformer-like DeMa significantly addresses the challenges posed by transformer-based trajectory optimization methods, particularly the issues of large parameter sizes and limited scalability. \end{enumerate}